PERO235/DSA-Data-Analysis-Assignment/README.md

 ## Conclusion
 Palmora Group demonstrates a strong foundation for gender equity but requires a more strategic, data-driven approach to fully realize inclusivity goals.
 By addressing gaps in leadership, pay, policy, and culture, Palmora can establish itself as a leader in gender-responsive HR practices.

-Would you like this turned into a visual Po